The Crofoot: The Crofoot Today and The Masonic Temple

 As recently as 2005, the City of Pontiac had condemned this property, and scheduled it for demolition.
 In 2006 a local developer began the renovation of this important Pontiac landmark.
 On Sept 7, 2007 the doors to The Crofoot reopened as a new home for music & art in Metro Detroit.
 The building features a state-of-the-art sound system, and much of the original historical integrity remains.
 September 24, 2013 The Crofoot presents announced they will be the main promoter for the Detroit Masonic Temple.
-The Crofoot has played host to countless live events and gatherings, including appearances by Michelle Obama, Bill Cosby, John Waters, and shows from Atticus, Lupe Fiasco, JPEGMAFIA, Twenty One Pilots, Chvrches, Upon A Burning Body, Jimmy Eat World, Deadmau5, The National, Girl Talk, The New Pornographers, Insane Clown Posse Owl City, Sufjan Stevens, Will Oldham, Above and Beyond, Craig Owens, Stars, Paul Van Dyk, Band of Horses, Vampire Weekend, 3OH!3, Bon Iver, King Crimson, Trevor Dunn, St. Vincent, The Avett Brothers, Public Image Ltd., Edward Sharpe and the Magnetic Zeros, EELS, Flyleaf, Lindsey Stirling, Of Mice & Men (band), Sammy Adams, Black Veil Brides, Rodriguez, Cody Simpson, Machine Gun Kelly, Sick Puppies, Motionless in White, Bad Books, We the Kings, Enter Shikari, We Came as Romans, Miss May I, The Wombats, Morning Parade, LCD Soundsystem, The Front Bottoms, Caravan Palace, Dying Fetus, and Killswitch Engage.
+The Crofoot has played host to countless live events and gatherings, including appearances by Michelle Obama, Bill Cosby, John Waters, and shows from Atticus, Lupe Fiasco, JPEGMAFIA, Twenty One Pilots, Chvrches, Upon A Burning Body, Jimmy Eat World, Deadmau5, The National, Girl Talk, The New Pornographers, Insane Clown Posse Owl City, Sufjan Stevens, Will Oldham, Above and Beyond, Craig Owens, Stars, Paul Van Dyk, Band of Horses, Vampire Weekend, 3OH!3, Bon Iver, King Crimson, Trevor Dunn, St. Vincent, The Avett Brothers, Public Image Ltd., Edward Sharpe and the Magnetic Zeros, EELS, Flyleaf, Lindsey Stirling, Of Mice & Men (band), Sammy Adams, Black Veil Brides, Rodriguez, Cody Simpson, Machine Gun Kelly, Sick Puppies, Motionless in White, Bad Books, We the Kings, Enter Shikari, We Came as Romans, Miss May I, The Wombats, Morning Parade, LCD Soundsystem, The Front Bottoms, Caravan Palace, Dying Fetus, Killswitch Engage and Yuno Miles.